Mac Tutorials

 Activity Monitor

-Just as Windows has its Task Manager, macOS has Activity Monitor.
+Just as Windows has its Task Manager, macOS has an Activity Monitor.
 You can find this under Applications > Utilities, or you can open it using Spotlight.
-You can see memory, CPU, energy, disk and network use.
-And you can use Activity Monitor to select processes and force them to close, which is useful if you’re having problems with an app.
+The data may look complicated and overwhelming at first, but it’ll show you your laptop or iMac’s memory, CPU, energy, disk, and network use.
+All Mac users, beginners or pros, can use Activity Monitor to select processes and force them to close, which is useful if you’re having problems with an app when learning how to use a Mac.

 Activity Monitor window manifests the list of all actual process happening on your Apple computer with the extent they affect your laptop’s memory usage and performance.